pu2clr/VFO_BFO_OLED_ARDUINO/README.md

 <H2>By PU2CLR</H2>

-<B>English:</B> Signal Generetor with Si5351, OLED and Arduino.
-This project is about a construction of a VFO (530KHz to 160MHz) and a BFO (400KHz to 500KHz)
+<P><B>English:</B> Signal Generetor with Si5351, OLED and Arduino.
+This project is about a construction of a VFO (530KHz to 160MHz) and a BFO (400KHz to 500KHz).
+See Doc/En for English documentation.</P>

-<B>Português:</B> Gerador de Sinal com Si5341, OLED and Arduino Este projeto é sobre a construção de um VFO (530KHz to 160MHz) e um BFO (400KHz to 500KHz)

-See documentation in English on Doc/En Veja a documentação em Português em Do/Pt
+<P><B>Português:</B> Gerador de Sinal com Si5341, OLED and Arduino Este projeto é sobre a construção de um VFO (530KHz to 160MHz) e um BFO (400KHz to 500KHz).
+Veja a pasta /Doc/Pt para documentação em Português.</P>

 <H2>About Si5351</H2>